What I`ve learned from a Low Carb High Fat (LCHF) , Banting, Paleo and Slow Carb Diet

 Usually within a few hours after eating the carbohydrate some of your symptoms will return.
 For me it is bloating and headaches, but a a depressed mood or energy level, craving for more carbohydrates, or any other symptom that improved during the weeks off carbs will pop up once more.

 This is your tolerance level and you will want to back off your carbohydrate intake slightly and maintain, but not exceed, this new level of intake.
-Remember it's low card not no carb!
+Remember it's low carb not no carb!

 Tim Noakes lets his academic buddies in on the info